mnoetel/noetel/content/projects/effective_altruism.md

 weight: 1
 ---

 I am interested in questions that focus on [impartially improving welfare](https://80000hours.org/key-ideas/#impartial-concern).
 I am increasingly focused on research that is [important, neglected, and tractable](https://concepts.effectivealtruism.org/concepts/importance-neglectedness-tractability/), with a [long-term view of the future](https://80000hours.org/key-ideas/#longtermism).<!--more--> I have taken the [Giving What We Can pledge](https://www.givingwhatwecan.org/) to donate at least 10% of my income to the most effective causes.
 The best summary of my views on effective altruism [is this article I published on the ABC](https://www.abc.net.au/religion/the-case-for-effective-altruism/13359912).
+For longtermism, see [my review of What We Owe the Future in The Conversation](https://theconversation.com/what-do-we-owe-future-generations-and-what-can-we-do-to-make-their-world-a-better-place-189591)

 ## EA Activities